 - Object D is detected by both left and right looking receivers.

 Note that in most cases, user experience is not affected by the shadow situations mentioned above.
-This is because of a functionality implemented in the Touch Sensor firmware called "shadow trick", which e.g. generates a smooth "rotate" feeling despite one touch object being shadowed during the rotate gesture.
+This is because of a functionality implemented in the sensor module's firmware called "shadow trick", which e.g. generates a smooth "rotate" feeling despite one touch object being shadowed during the rotate gesture.
 A previously detected object that can no longer be detected is still reported as present if:

 - The object was last seen close to a location where it could be shadowed by another object.